IntersectMBO/governance-scripts/docs/info-action-procedure.md

 ### 5. Sanity check the metadata

-Generate a markdown representation from the created `.jsonld` and manually compare against the `.docx`.
+Generate a(nother) markdown representation from the created `.jsonld` and manually compare against the `.docx`.

 ```shell